JustinValentine/Reinforcement-Learning-Workshop-2022/README.md

 - and lastly install cv2 `pip install opencv-python`
 ### Installation - Deep Reinforcement Learning
 - Next install pytorch `conda install pytorch -c pytorch`
 - and then all then all the requirements `pip install -r requirements.txt`
+- lastly `pip install stable-baselines3[extra]`

 ### More info
 - A good artical to help you get started with OpenAi Gym is [here](https://blog.paperspace.com/getting-started-with-openai-gym/)